 To provide education majors with additional support, the Career Center is hosting Hiring Tips for Education Majors.
 This program introduces students to some of the school districts attending the fair who will provide advice on how to navigate the application and interview process.
 “It’s also a great opportunity for students to meet employers and build connections,” states Carrigan.

 This fall, the Career Center will introduce its first Fall Education Career Fair on November 5.
 The purpose of this fair is to allow employers an opportunity to meet potential candidates and get a jump-start at identifying, and possibly hiring, talent early.
 Employer registration opens soon, so employers are encouraged to save the date.

 A new season brings new hope.
 For Redbirds, the spring is not only about a weather change or graduation, but also about starting a great career and a season of career success.

-The Career Center supports Illinois State University’s Educate●Connect●Elevate strategic plan by assisting students with developing, evaluating and/or implementing career, education, and employment decisions.
+The Career Center supports Illinois State University’s Educate Connect Elevate: Illinois State—The Strategic Plan for Illinois’ First Public University 2018-2023 by assisting students with developing, evaluating and/or implementing career, education, and employment decisions.